 Move forward.
-They will take a break from what they have been doing, step away from their work, and ask themselves.
-"What have I (or we) learned from doing this activity?"
-Some teachers use music learning, to compare intended with actual outcomes, to evaluate their met cognitive strategies, to analyze and draw causal relationships, and to synthesize meanings and apply their learning to new and novel situations.
+They will take a break from what they have been doing, step away from their work, and ask themselves, "What have I (or we) learned from doing this activity?"
+Some teachers use music

+Overtly in written and oral form.
+They take the time to invite students to reflect on their learning, to compare intended with actual outcomes, to evaluate their met cognitive strategies, to analyze and draw causal relationships, and to synthesize meanings and apply their learning to new and novel situations.
 Students know they will not "fail" or make a "mistake," as those terms are generally defined.
 Instead, reflective students know they can produce personal insight and learn from all their experiences.